PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 The constructor method is now complete.
 You are free to add more to it later if necessary, but this the bare minimum for a working module.

-Now go to your back office, in the Modules page found at Modules > Modules & Services chose the Selection tab.
+Now go to your back office, then in the Modules page (found at "Modules" > "Modules & Services") choose the Selection tab.
 The module is visible in the modules list, with its information displayed – and no icon for now.

 You can install the module, but it does not do anything yet.